© Crown copyright 2021

 If the staff member develops symptoms of COVID-19 during this period, follow the guidance in section 2.1.

 The majority of fully vaccinated health and social care staff will be able to continue in their usual role.
-The following apply to staff returning to work following this exemption:
+The following apply to staff returning to work:

 - the staff member should not have any COVID-19 symptoms